Finding Estate DebtsShow Table of Contents

-Even if the estate is small enough to avoid probate, the executor may still wish to publish a notice of death, to protect the estate from future debt claims, which could be quite problematic if the estate assets have already been distributed.
+Even if the estate is small enough to avoid probate, or the probate notice is not required, the executor may still wish to publish a notice of death, to protect the estate from future debt claims, which could be quite problematic if the estate assets have already been distributed.

 Informal Debt Claims

 There are certain debts you will quickly discover as you go through the decedent's mail, or are contacted by creditors, such as insurance premiums, credit card balances, utility bills, and so forth.

 If desired, you can also run a credit report on the deceased, perhaps discovering debts about which you would otherwise be unaware.
 You may be able to get the credit report for free if and when you notify the credit reporting agencies of the death.

 You don't necessarily have to pay any of these debts unless the associated creditor makes a formal claim against the estate, potentially in response to the notice of death, but most executors will opt to do so in an attempt to "do the right thing".
 Moreover, failing to pay some of these ongoing bills may result in unwarranted harm to the estate (such as foreclosure or frozen pipes bursting): see Resolving Debts: Ongoing Bills.